< Previous Page

 Avoid Rapid Drying - Since rapid drying of excess internal moisture is generally the culprit, you need to avoid excess moisture and limit the rate of drying.
 Both these goals are met by proper storage and by completely finishing all surfaces, including ends.

 Storage Location - It's critical to protect millwork from direct sunlight prior to painting to avoid rapid drying.
 This is, in our opinion, the single most important factor in avoiding cracks.
 Even a few hours exposure to direct sunlight causes rapid drying.
 Store items in a dry area away from excess heat.
-Never store on the ground, nor allow wood to come into direct contact with concrete.
-The natural tendency of concrete to absorb moisture can create a "wicking" of moisture out of the air or the ground and into the wood.
+Never store on the ground, on masonry, or on concrete and never install wood (even if painted) in direct contact with the ground, masonry, or concrete.
+The natural tendency of masonry or concrete to absorb moisture can create a "wicking" of moisture out of the air or the ground and into the wood.

 Oil-based Paint - We feel only oil-based primer and oil-based paint are adequate for exterior millwork.
 Latex paints don't provide the thicker, harder surface protection exterior trim requires.
 Likewise, stains, while fine for interior work, don't adequately inhibit internal moisture changes.
 Multiple thin coats of paint are better than one thick coat.